Subscription Blogs

 The following diagram depicts some of the common Subscription Management Scenarios:

-Below are few important features of different modules supported in Oracle BRM OOB or with customization:
+Below are important features of different modules supported in Oracle BRM out-of-the-box or with customization:

 • Tiered Pricing: Configuration of pricing tiers based on usage volume or other criteria